karbburn/nifty-option-simulator/README.md

 ## Features

-- **Gap‑probability research** — per‑weekday‑pair probability of an up‑open, with Wilson 95% confidence intervals and minimum‑sample guards
+- **Gap‑probability research**: per‑weekday‑pair probability of an up‑open, with Wilson 95% confidence intervals and minimum‑sample guards
-- **Rule generation** — each pair maps to a long ATM Call (bullish edge) or Put (bearish edge) at the nearest ₹50 strike
+- **Rule generation**: each pair maps to a long ATM Call (bullish edge) or Put (bearish edge) at the nearest ₹50 strike
-- **Black–Scholes pricing** — flat implied volatility, with an IV sweep mode for sensitivity analysis
+- **Black–Scholes pricing**: flat implied volatility, with an IV sweep mode for sensitivity analysis
-- **GTT‑style exit ladder** — ratcheting stop/floor levels on the option premium's own % move, plus forced exit at weekly expiry
+- **GTT‑style exit ladder**: ratcheting stop/floor levels on the option premium's own % move, plus forced exit at weekly expiry
-- **Benchmark comparison** — ladder strategy vs. hold‑to‑expiry baseline to isolate what the exit logic adds or costs
+- **Benchmark comparison**: ladder strategy vs. hold‑to‑expiry baseline to isolate what the exit logic adds or costs
-- **In‑sample vs. out‑of‑sample diagnostics** — realised OOS win rates against IS probabilities
+- **In‑sample vs. out‑of‑sample diagnostics**: realised OOS win rates against IS probabilities
-- **Interactive web dashboard** — KPIs, live position re‑marking, trade explorer, equity curve, and a config explorer that recomputes the backtest on parameter changes
+- **Interactive web dashboard**: KPIs, live position re‑marking, trade explorer, equity curve, and a config explorer that recomputes the backtest on parameter changes

 ---